kmwtechnology/lucille/doc/site/content/en/docs/operations/configuration.md

 ### Composing Configs from Multiple Files

-The file-to-file example demonstrates how to split a config into reusable pieces:
+The [lucille-file-to-file-example](https://github.com/kmwtechnology/lucille/tree/main/lucille-examples/lucille-file-to-file-example) demonstrates how to split a config into reusable pieces:

 ```hocon
 # file-to-file-example.conf (main config)